dhruvsasuke/Rational_Library/README.md

 Simplify function for normalizing r.simplify(); // 6/8 is simplified to 3/4
-getNum for getting the value of numerator int num = r.getNum(); // returns the value of numerator getDen for getting the value of denominator int den = r.getDen(); // returns the value of denominator Other Utility functions
+getNum for getting the value of numerator int num = r.getNum(); // returns the value of numerator getDen for getting the value of denominator int den = r.getDen(); // returns the value of denominator
-Other functions defined as utility for the class.

-abs for absolute a = abs(b); // -3/4 returns 3/4
-simplify function to simplify fractions a.simplify() // 2/4 returns 1/2